mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/PowerSystemV2.md

 ### Analysis
 ###### 1. Power Supply
-The power supply to be used was given by the Mechanical Engineering Department at Tennessee Tech.
-It is labeled to supply 12 Volts and 600 Watts of direct current.
-Using Ohm’s law, the maximum current and worst-case load that could be handled by the power supply is 50 Amps.
-The voltage output of the power supply was tested with an oscilloscope and the peak-to-peak voltage was approximately 800 mV with a 12 V DC offest.
+The power supply to be used supplies 12 Volts and 600 Watts of direct current.
+The voltage output of the power supply was tested with an oscilloscope and the peak-to-peak voltage was approximately 800 mV with a 12 V DC offset.
 This output means that the voltage supplied is between 11.6 and 12.4 V. The variance of +/- 0.4 V means that the supplied voltage is approximately 3.33% of the expected value.
 This verifies that the power supply’s original output meets the 5% constraint.

 ###### 2. Switch Selection
-To prevent the master switch from being a restriction, the master switch needs to have a maximum current limit that is no less than 50.
-The switch also needs to be able to support 12 V. Digi-Key offers a toggle switch from Switch Components that meets the criteria with the TD1-1A-DC-3-R [1].
+To prevent the master switch from being a restriction, the switch needs to have a rating of 12 V and 50 A DC.
+Digi-Key offers a toggle switch from Switch Components that meets the criteria with the TD1-1A-DC-3-R [1].
 The switch is rated for 12 V, 50 A DC and has minimum insulation resistance of 100 Mohm.
-The insulation of the switch will not allow a current from a 12 V supply to reach the user that could be felt by the operator.
-This switch should properly disconnect the entire system from the source as well as be safe for the user.
+The insulation of the switch will not allow a current from a 12 V supply to reach the user that could be felt by the operator while properly disconnecting the entire system from the source.

-###### 3. Kirchhoff's Law
+###### 3. Diode Selection
-The switch by itself breaks the circuit and power flow through the load when it is opened.
-Kirchhoff developed two laws that need to be accounted for in the design of the switch.
-The principle in both laws is that energy must be able to flow through a circuit.
-Kirchhoff Current Law states that the net current value at a node needs to equal zero.
-This means that all current entering a certain point is equal to the current leaving the point.
-Kirchhoff’s Voltage Law states that the voltage around a closed loop must be net zero.
-This means that all voltage produced within a closed loop must be consumed by another element.
-The use of energy storage elements such as capacitors and inductors impose a problem to the circuit as they release energy after the source is disconnected.
-In inductive elements, a disruption in power supplied to the element can cause a sudden spike in the voltage.
-This is due to the flow of energy being disrupted and causing a “flyback” of charge, and potentially causing damage to the component.

-Due to the uncertainty of not knowing the components in the load, an assumption is made that energy storage elements are implemented somewhere within the load.
-Thus, the switch system needs to be designed to allow for the load to always have a path for current to flow and dissipate the stored energy.
-This is not a problem while the switch is closed since the energy flows through the source, but a path needs to be designed for when the switch is opened.
-A flyback diode is introduced to be in parallel with the load and allow energy to circulate through the load until it dissipates completely.
+Due to the uncertainty of not knowing the components in the OEM components, an assumption is made that energy storage elements are implemented somewhere.
+The switch system needs to be designed to allow for the load to always have a path for current to flow and dissipate the stored energy.
+A flyback diode is introduced to be in parallel with the load and allow energy to circulate through the load until it dissipates completely after the switch is opened.

-###### 4. Diode Selection
 The diode for the circuit shown in Figure 1 will be a 19TQ015CJ from SMC Diode Solutions [2].
 It is designed to have a continuous forward voltage of 360 mV at a maximum continuous current of 19 A. The datasheet provides that the diode can handle a peak current of 120 A for an instance before dissipating, which is three times greater than the maximum current that can be supplied.
-The maximum instantaneous power provided by the source is 600 Watts, but the power should dissipate quickly due to the source being disconnected.
-This assumption allows for the diode to be functional and provide the path for energy to flow and not violate KVL and KCL.

-###### 5. Wiring
+###### 4. Wiring
 The wiring to all of the external components will be 18-gauge wire.
 This is based around the pre-terminated wire that is sold to be used for the Arduino’s DC jack [3].
 The maximum current that is allowed for 18-gauge wire is 2.3 Amps [4].
 The current drawn by each external microcontroller or sensor is expected to have a maximum of 70 mA per their respective datasheet.
 This 70 mA current is within the 2.3 A limit of the 18-gauge wire.
 The internal resistance of 18-gauge wire is approximately 6.385 Ohms per 1000 ft.
 For the 6 ft of wire, the resistance is 0.03831 Ohms.
 This means that the maximum voltage across the wire is 0.08811 V or 88.11 mV.

-###### 6. Voltages and Fuses
+###### 5. Voltages and Fuses
 Per the datasheet for the Arduino Uno, the microcontroller draws no more than 70 mA and can receive voltages ranging from 6 to 20 volts on the DC jack [5].
-This means that the microcontrollers can be connected directly to the 12 V system without needing to have the voltage being adjusted.
-The range of acceptable voltages for the Uno allows for the 12 V signal to have more fluctuation than the voltage variation that would be expected after the voltage drop of the wiring.
+The microcontrollers will then be connected directly to the 12 V system due to 12 +/- 0.4 V falling within the range.
 The rotary encoder used for the steering system states that it can draw up to 70 mA per the data sheet at a range of 10.6 to 24 V. Likewise, the voltage will be within the requirements with the 12 V supply.
-Similar to the voltage, the current needs to be regulated to prevent the wiring from being jeopardized in the event of a short circuit.
-To prevent overcurrents, a fuse panel will be implemented to protect the wiring.
+A fuse panel will be implemented to protect the wiring from short circuits.
 The fuses for each system will be 100 mA glass fuses from Digi-Key [6].
 These fuses will be used in series as the first point of failure instead of the wire.
 It is common practice for mechanics and electricians to install wiring for devices that would be around 60-85% of the maximum current rating for the expected load.
 The 100 mA fuse was chosen to allow for approximately 70% of the maximum tolerance to allow for the event of a device drawing slightly more current than expected.
+To protect the wiring between the power supply and the switch, the internal fuse for the power supply will be the protection.
+This is designed within the supply and eliminates any issues seen by the terminals.

 ![image](https://user-images.githubusercontent.com/117474411/217126300-f78afd84-9ca5-42df-b907-6aa4385e1d3c.png)

-To confirm the voltages at the Unos and encoder are acceptable, a Spice simulation was used to determine the expected values.
+A Spice simulation was used to determine the expected values of the currents and voltages.
 The circuit in Figure 2 shows the expected connections for the Unos and encoder with each of the wire resistances placed in series.
-Two simulations were ran with the input voltage V1 being 11.6 V and 12.4 V to cover the maximum variance of the supplied voltages to the wires.
-The outputted voltages and currents at the labels were recorded and shown in the table below.
-The data yields the conclusion that the voltages at the end of the wires will be within the acceptable values for the input of each component.
+Two simulations were run with the input voltage V1 being 11.6 V and 12.4 V to cover the maximum variance of the supplied voltages to the wires.
+The data yields the conclusion that the voltages at the end of the wires will be within the acceptable values for the input of the Unos and Encoder.

-Input : 11.6 V
+Input: 11.6 V

 | Element | Voltage (V) | Current (mA) |
 |--------:|:-----------:|:-------------|